 The combination of fideo noodles and beans is not just about making a hearty meal but also about understanding the perfect balance of flavors and textures that make Mexican cuisine so famous.

 The creaminess of the beans complements the slight bite of the al dente noodles.
-The result is nothing short of magical when simmered in a robust tomato broth infused with a perfect blend of guajillo chiles and vegetables.
+When simmered in a robust tomato broth infused with a perfect blend of guajillo chiles and vegetables, the result is nothing short of magical.

 Ingredients